 A precedent case from pre-imperial times was Marquis Rang 穰侯 (Wei Ran 魏冉), who was the uncle of King Zhaoxiang 秦昭襄王 (r.
-306-251) of the regional state of Qin 秦, as half-brother of Queen Dowager Xuan 秦宣太后, consort of late King Huiwen 秦惠文王 (r.
+306-251) of the regional state of Qin 秦, as a half-brother of Queen Dowager Xuan 秦宣太后, consort of late King Huiwen 秦惠文王 (r.
 337-311), and the first female person who was bearing the title of "Dowager" (taihou 太后).
 Marquis Rang influenced the throne succession, commanded military campaigns, acted as royal chief counsellor, and amassed a fortune in legal and semi-legal ways.

 Even if the relatives of the many consorts of Emperor Wu 漢武帝 (r.
 141-87 BCE) did not get a grip on politics, quite a few of them held high positions, like Huo Guang 霍光 (d.
 68 BCE), who was General-in-chief serving as Commander-in-chief (da sima da jiangjun 大司馬大將軍), or the competent generals Li Guang 李廣 (d.
 119 BCE), Li Ling 李陵 (d.
 74 BCE), Li Guangli 李廣利 (d.
 88 BCE, brother of Lady Li 李夫人), Wei Qing 衛青 (d.
 105 BCE, brother of Empress Wei Zifu 衛子夫) and Huo Qubing 霍去病 (d.
 117 BCE, nephew of Wei Zifu and brother of Huo Guang).